Sabbir Ahmed

-Sabbir Ahmed, SBP, OSP, SGP, ndc, psc, is a retired lieutenant general of the Bangladesh Army who served as Chief of General Staff in the Army Training and Doctrine Command (ARTDOC).
-He also served as General-Officer-Commanding (GOC).
-He was previously GOC of the 24th Infantry Division in Chittagong, GOC of 66th Infantry Division, and Director of Military Training (DMT) of Army Headquarters Military Training Directorate.
+Sabbir Ahmed, SBP, OSP, SGP, ndc, psc, is a retired lieutenant general of the Bangladesh Army who served as chief of general staff in the Army Headquarters.
+He also served as general-officer-commanding (GOC) of the Army Training and Doctrine Command.
+He was previously GOC of the 24th Infantry Division in Chittagong, GOC of 66th Infantry Division, and director of military training (DMT) of Army Headquarters Military Training Directorate.